sar08-ece/100-days-verilog/day-30-vending_machine/README.md

 Selection:

-sel = 0 → Product A
+sel = 0 → Product A.

-sel = 1 → Product B
+sel = 1 → Product B.

 Change Return Logic:

-If ₹15 inserted and Product A is selected, dispense A and return ₹5
+If ₹15 inserted and Product A is selected, dispense A and return ₹5.

 Rejects overpayment (> ₹15)